-The District will ensure all capital projects and maintenance comply with the requirements of the New York State Uniform Fire Prevention and Building Code, the State Energy Conservation Construction Code, the Manual of Planning Standards and the Commissioner's regulations of the Commissioner of Education.
-Relevant documentation regarding all new buildings must be formally submitted to the State Education Department no matter the size or cost.
-The New York State Education Department (NYSED) Office of Facilities Planning has provided an Instruction Guide on their-its official website.
+The District will ensure all capital projects and maintenance comply with the requirements of the New York State Uniform Fire Prevention and Building Code, the State Energy Conservation Construction Code, the Manual of Planning Standards and the Commissioner's regulations.
+The New York State Education Department (NYSED) Office of Facilities Planning has provided an Instruction Guide on its official website.

-Plans and specifications for the erection, enlargement, repair, or remodeling of District facilities of the School District will be submitted to the Commissioner consistent with applicable law and regulation.
+Plans and specifications for the erection, enlargement, repair, or remodeling of District facilities will be submitted to the Commissioner consistent with applicable law and regulation.